olzaragoza/kissing-cousins/README.md

 # kissing-cousins
-a C++ program that builds a genealogy tree using a binary tree
+#### a C++ program that builds a genealogy tree using a binary tree

+- diagram of the genealogy tree coming soon